PaarasPurohit/apcsa-blog-2024/_posts/2023-09-09-frq-mini-lab.md

 permalink: /frq-mini-lab
 ---

-### Topic: Writing Classes
+### Topic: Methods and Control Structures

 ### Common Queries

-- Defining Classes
+- Defining methods
-- Constructor Methods
-- Object-Oriented Programming
+- Method parameters
-- Encapsulation
+- Conditional statements
-- Inheritance
+- For/While loops
-- Polymorphism
+- Iteration
--
+- Method Implementation

 This question involves the `AppointmentBook` class, which provides methods for students to schedule appointments with their teacher.
 Appointments can be scheduled during one of eight class periods during the school day, numbered 1 through 8.
 A requested appointment has a duration, which is the number of minutes the appointment will last.
 The 60 minutes within a period are numbered 0 through 59.
 In order for an appointment to be scheduled, the teacher must have a block of consecutive, available munites that contains at least the requested number of minutes in a requested period.
 Scheduled appointments must start and end within the same period.